AI Chatbot

 - AI output can be inaccurate or incomplete.
 Verify important information with an authoritative source and never use it as the sole basis for high-stakes decisions.

-- Prompts, attachments, and generated content may be processed by configured AI service providers; do not treat the chatbot as private storage.
+- Prompts, attached images, and generated replies may be processed by configured AI service providers; do not treat the chatbot as private storage.

 Expected result